 The e-commerce market in Latin America is rarely covered by the media in comparison to those of North America, Europe, and Asia.
-However, the Latin American E-Commerce market is not small by any means being the second-fastest-growing e-commerce market in the world.
+However, it is not small by any means being the second-fastest-growing market in the world.

 There is a huge potential in Latin America as its economy expanded by almost $500 billion in 2019.
 The Latin American region is also seeing massive growth in terms of digitization and hence, it is one of the most promising e-commerce markets today.
 In 2018, e-commerce sales in Latin America generated more than $100 billion.